Marzogh/SPIMemory/README.md

 ###### writePage(page_number, *data_buffer)
 Writes a page worth of data into a data buffer array for further use. ```uint8_t data_buffer[256];``` The data buffer **must** be an array of 256 bytes.
 ###### writeAnything(page_number, offset, value)
-Writes _any type of variable/struct_ (any sized value) from a specific location on a page.
+Writes _any type of variable/struct_ (any sized value) to a specific location on a page.
 Takes the page number (0-maxPage), the offset of the data within page (0-255) and the variable/struct to write the data from, as arguments.
 <hr>
 ##### Continuous read/write commands
 ###### readBytes(page_number, offset, *data_buffer)